 Mediation and family

-When is family mediation relevant to you?
+When is family mediation relevant for you?

-Why choose mediation?
+Why choose family mediation?

-Our mediators will help you to create a safe and constructive environment where you can work together towards a solution.
-All mediators are members of the Mediation Federation of the Netherlands (MfN) or the Association of Family and Divorce Mediators (vFAS).
-Thinking about whether mediation is the best choice for your situation?
-Contact us for a free consultation.
+Delissen Martens has specialized mediators who can help you to create a safe and constructive environment in which you can work together towards a solution.
+Our mediators are members of the Dutch Association of Mediators (MfN) or the Association of Family Law and Divorce Mediators (vFAS).

 Questions about this area of law?